imdad-khan-33/FYP-FYP/README.md

 - **User Authentication**: Secure user account creation and login using Firebase Authentication.
 - **Real-time Messaging**: Messages are stored in Firebase Firestore and are updated in real-time across all connected users.
 - **Image Sharing**: Users can share images within the chat, with the images stored securely in Firebase Storage.
-- **Responsive UI**: Built with React JS, the app offers a smooth and intuitive user experience across devices.

 ## Tech Stack